Victoria – 938 Mason Street – Wellness House

 What is Culturally Supportive Housing?

 Culturally Supportive Housing encompasses cultural supports and decolonized harm reduction practices.
-It draws on Indigenous knowledge to reimage systems and approaches for addressing homelessness and substance use disorders.
+It draws on Indigenous knowledge to reimagine systems and approaches for addressing homelessness and substance use disorders.
 As part of the dual model of housing care, Culturally Supportive Housing is similar to other supportive housing projects in that it provides daily meals, life and employment skills training, health care referrals, and other community services.
 What makes Culturally Supportive Housing unique is that it also focuses on strengthening Indigenous self-identity and building community.
-This holistic approach addresses the physical, emotional, mental and spiritual well-being through culturally supportive, trauma-informed practices.
+This holistic approach supports physical, emotional, mental, and spiritual well-being through culturally supportive, trauma-informed practices.
 These practices include land-based healing, cultural programming, traditional foods, Elder mentorship, ceremony, and traditional healing.

 The Wellness House will welcome single adults and couples of all genders, including seniors and people with disabilities.

-We’re working towards demolition of the existing building as the next project milestone.
-Site preparation and construction will follow.
-We will keep neighbours and nearby businesses informed ahead of major construction on site, including timeline expectations, when they are made available.
+We’re working towards demolition of the existing building as the next project milestone, with site preparation and construction will follow.

 A caring community contributes greatly to the success of the housing residents.
 BC Housing and ACEH are committed to being good neighbours and keeping lines of communication open throughout this project.